mapreal19/mapreal19.github.io/_posts/2018-06-09-learning-how-to-learn.md

 Before starting...
 "It is perfectly normal to start with a few negative feelings about beginning a learning session—even when it’s a subject you ordinarily like.
 It’s how you handle those feelings that matters."

 Also, this technique will help you to focus in the process and not in the final product.
-Furthermore it'll help you to avoid multitasking:
+It'll help you to avoid multitasking too:

 a) Human beings cannot multitask.